Additional New York Yankees Info

 New York baseball fans can be found all over the world, and they are often looking for Yankees tickets to home and away games.
 For 25 years, our company has been supplying baseball fans with all sorts of tickets for games in New York, and on the road.
 If you are looking for the best seats in the market, we have you covered.

 During the 2016 season, before the trade deadline, and then the waiver wire deadline, the Yankees traded the likes of Carlos Beltran to the Rangers and Andrew Miller to the Indians.
-They also released the long polarized Alex Rodriguez, who retired at the end of the season, and Mark Teixeira retired at the end of the season as well.
-During the offseason they traded catcher Brian McCann, and released starting pitcher Nathan Eovaldi.
-They also brought back Aroldis Chapman on a five year, 86 million dollar contract, the largest for a relief pitcher in baseball history.
+They also released the long-polarized Alex Rodriguez, who retired at the end of the season, and Mark Teixeira retired at the end of the season as well.
+During the offseason, they traded catcher Brian McCann and released starting pitcher Nathan Eovaldi.
+They also brought back Aroldis Chapman on a five-year, 86-million-dollar contract, the largest for a relief pitcher in baseball history.
 They also signed 1B/DH Matt Holiday and 1B/DH Chris Carter.
-They topped of their offseason by signing left handed relief pitcher Jon Niese to a minor league deal.
+They topped off their offseason by signing left-handed relief pitcher Jon Niese to a minor league deal.
 Yankees fans may grumble sometimes, but for the first time in years, they are headed in the right direction.

-Gone are the days where the Yankees build their roster by overpaying for free agents, which is one of the factors that is contributing to baseball’s offseason market freeze.
+Gone are the days when the Yankees built their roster by overpaying for free agents, which is one of the factors that is contributing to baseball’s off-season market freeze.
 It’s not just the Yankees though.
 Every big market club is doing this- the Dodgers, Red Sox, Rangers, Cubs, everybody is now building their team with advanced analytics, thumbing their noses at giving out long-term contracts to players over 30.
 Regardless, this Yankees team will be a force to be reckoned with in 2018.